openpotato/openholidaysapi.website/en/docs/index.md

 + Portugal (public holidays and school holidays from 2020)
 + Romania (public holidays and school holidays from 2020)
 + San Marino (public holidays and school holidays from 2020)
++ Serbia (public holidays and school holidays from 2020)
 + Slovakia (public holidays and school holidays from 2020)
 + Slovenia (public holidays and school holidays from 2020)
 + Spain (public holidays and school holidays from 2020)